BeechPPC/cork/replit.md

-# Wine Recommendation Application (Cork)
+# Wine Recommendation Application (cork)

 ## Overview

-Cork is a full-stack web application that provides AI-powered wine recommendations and analysis.
+cork is a full-stack web application that provides AI-powered wine recommendations and analysis.
 The application focuses on Australian wines and offers both recommendation services and wine image analysis capabilities.
 It features a freemium model with subscription-based premium features powered by Stripe.

 ## System Architecture